FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/learning-resources/introducing-securedrop-protocol.md

   not ready for production use yet, it's a great example of the kinds of tradeoffs and considerations that are needed to protect user anonymity in decentralized systems.
-f_type: cms/resource-type/blog.md
-f_topics:
+type: blog
+topic:
-  - cms/resource-topics/social-impact.md
+  - social-impact
-  - cms/resource-topics/publishing-hosting.md
+  - publishing-hosting
-f_keywords: whistleblower, journalism, freedom of the press, Edward Snowden, Aaron Schwartz, privacy, anonymity, signal, securedrop
+keywords: whistleblower, journalism, freedom of the press, Edward Snowden, Aaron Schwartz, privacy, anonymity, signal, securedrop
-f_technicality-3: "3"
+technicality: "3"
-f_language-2: English
+language: English
 tags: resources
-layout: "[resources].html"
 date: 2024-09-10T20:36:23.299Z
 seo:
   noindex: false